ZaneH/kg/content/code/topics/blocksec/garden.md

 - [[code/topics/blocksec/fuzzing|Fuzzing]] has been helpful and fun.
 - [[code/topics/blocksec/ethersjs|Ethers.js]] is not my first choice, but it's popular.
 Damn Vulnerable DeFi taught me a lot about Ethers.js.
 - Day 14: Seems like everyone working in the space is pretty anonymous...
 I may end up doing the same.
+    - By now, I've written a basic parser to find interesting contracts.
+    - I've gone through Ethernaut and Damn Vulnerable DeFi.
+Really helped me in learning Solidity and Yul.
+Lots of clever solution writeups to discover.
+    - EVM is no longer a mystery, it's just a really cool machine.
+    - Currently thinking about specializing and auditing with [code4rena](https://code4rena.com/).
+Still testing the waters.